Advocating for Chemical and Household Safety: SC Johnson Helps Drive TSCA Reform in the United States

 We then worked to help build bipartisan support for new legislation, meeting with numerous lawmakers and their staffs in both political parties.
 This advocacy helped ensure that a majority of the U.S. Senate became co-sponsors of the Frank R. Lautenberg Chemical Safety for the 21st Century Act.

-We also partnered with the non-governmental organization Environmental Defense Fund to convey our shared support for strengthening TSCA.
+We also partnered with the non-governmental organisation Environmental Defense Fund to convey our shared support for strengthening TSCA.
 We believe this was important to demonstrate that the downstream chemical industry and the environmental community can come together on middle-ground solutions for federal chemical management.

 The legislative changes were ultimately approved by the House in May 2016, and signed into law by U.S. President Barack Obama in June.